Journal

 Whichever camp you choose, booking privately is what keeps the rest of the evening on your terms.
 Your own driver times the pickup around your hotel and your plans rather than a shared schedule, the pace of the dune drive can be eased or sharpened to suit your group, and dietary needs for either the private dinner or the barbecue buffet can be flagged in advance rather than negotiated on arrival.

 It also means the choice between the two camps stops being a guess.
 A private safari can be booked as either format depending on what your group actually wants that evening, and the same private guide who arranges it can pair it naturally with other private days in Dubai, from a hot air balloon at dawn to a full day exploring the city, so the desert evening fits the shape of your trip rather than the other way round.
+Travellers drawn to wildlife over dune bashing have a third option too: our private conservation safari trades the dunes for a protected reserve, oryx and gazelle sightings, and a falconry display built into the programme.

 A premium and a standard desert safari from Dubai share the same private drive out and the same golden sunset over the dunes, so the real choice is not about privacy on the road, it is about the camp waiting at the end of it.
 The premium safari closes the evening with a quiet, private dinner set apart from the crowds, built for couples or anyone who wants the desert kept just for them.
 The standard safari opens into a lively shared Bedouin camp with camels, henna, a barbecue dinner and live shows, built for travellers who want the full traditional evening in one outing.
 Neither is the objectively better choice, the right one depends on whether you want the night to stay intimate or turn into a celebration.
 Booked privately either way, the drive, the pace and the dietary details are all arranged around your group, so the desert evening fits your trip rather than a fixed schedule.